CometaSolutions/Qi4CS/README.md

 Qi4CS is a version of Qi4j ( https://github.com/Qi4j/qi4j-sdk ) for CLR platform.
 It is written in C# and, despite the abbreviation, can be used with VB.NET or managed C/C++ languages as well.
 It should work in Mono as well, but that has not yet been thoroughly tested.

+API documentation and guides about getting started are located at http://www.cometasolutions.fi/qi4cs/documentation/ .

 ## Quickguide to use

 Add a reference to `Qi4CS.Core` NuGet package (or download directly from http://nuget.org/api/v2/package/Qi4CS.Core ).